Dom-TC/Yamaha-TF-Control/README.md

 This is a collection of Python scripts for controlling Yamaha TF series consoles over a network.
 An example QLab file is included to show how you might intergrate the script with your show.

-These scripts require Python 3, so when first run you may be asked to install Apple's Command Line Tools.
+These scripts require Python 3.6 or later, so when first run you may be asked to install Apple's Command Line Tools.
 Install them and then retry.

 ## fade.py
 This script, surprisingly, lets you fade a given DCA.